 Too small: Small ACs will have the same problem, but for the opposite reason: they’re running constantly, and they wear down until they simply can’t run anymore.

-Just right: An air conditioner sized appropriately for your home will work as it was designed, meaning your operation stays safe and efficient, and you won’t be seeing us more than the occasional repairs and annual tune up.
+Just right: An air conditioner sized appropriately for your home will work as it was designed, meaning your operation stays safe and efficient, and you won’t be seeing us more than the occasional repairs and annual air conditioning tune up.

 You’ll Pay an Arm and a Leg on Bills